 - Do a huge mailing campaign sending people samples of my product

 - Pay to have the name of my business on a blimp

 - Buy ads on search engines

 - Buy ads on social media such as Facebook and Twitter

 This is only a partial list, but you get the idea.
 The important thing at the brainstorming stage is to record all your ideas without prejudging (and rejecting) any of them.
 The most far-fetched idea may contain the kernel of a good idea.

 5. Organize your actions.

-This is the stage of our Quick-Start business planning where you shape your ideas into an action plan.
+This is the stage of your business development plan where you shape your ideas into an action plan.